Creating a Hamburger Menu Navigation with React and Material-UI 5

 if the drawer can be closed and how easily it can be closed, in this post I will focus on the temporary drawer that can be more easily closed

-• open: bool
+• open: boolean

 when open is true, the drawer is shown